 © 2016 Prof. Farok J. Contractor, Rutgers Business School Note: A version of this article was also published on The Conversation as How the G20 can ensure the marvelous gains from globalization aren't lost.
 What do summits such as the G20 accomplish?
 Posing for pictures after their summit, the leaders of the G20, a mixed bag of … Continue reading The G20 Summit in China: An Annual “Talking Shop”?
 Or a Potential Bedrock of Global Civilization?

-© 2016 Prof. Farok J. Contractor, Rutgers Business School A version of this post also appeared as a featured article at YaleGlobal on June 28, 2016. angst noun: “a feeling of deep anxiety or dread, typically an unfocused one about the human condition or the state of the world in general” The UK—an almost insignificant island on … Continue reading Globalization’s Angst and the “Brexit” Vote
+© 2016 Prof. Farok J. Contractor, Rutgers Business School A version of this post also appeared as a featured article at YaleGlobal Online Also listen to the Podcast Where Do Brexit and Anti-Globalization Sentiments Come From?
+Recorded by Hira Jafri, Director of Global Programs, Yale MacMillan Center and see 11/26/19 Post angst noun: “a feeling of deep … Continue reading Globalization’s Angst and the “Brexit” Vote

 © 2016 Prof. Farok J. Contractor, Rutgers University NOTE: This article first appeared in YaleGlobal Online, a publication of Yale University MacMillan Center, April 12, 2016.
 Portions reproduced with permission.
 Subsequently, it also appeared on The Conversation (US Edition), April 20, 2015.
 Sign up for their newsletter here.
 Companies “...effectively renounce their citizenship…[by using] insidious tax loopholes...fleeing the … Continue reading Inversions…and Versions (of Tax Truths)